flutter/website/src/docs/codelabs/explicit-animations.md

 ---
 TODO:
-1. Intro section: add images to this section
-2. Move conceptual content out of Introduction and into Concepts section
+* Explain that setState listener boilerplate isn't normal.
+* Add section that uses AnimatedBuilder/AnimatedWidget
-3. Refactor all DartPad samples to use non-working defaults, & offer solution
+* Refactor all DartPad samples to use non-working defaults, & offer solution
-4. Update vanilla bouncing ball final example to use *both* upward and downward motion
+* Update vanilla bouncing ball final example to use *both* upward and downward motion
-5. Explain why setState listener boilerplate is required
-6. AnimatedWidget and AnimatedBuilder?
-7. "Why TickerProvider?" in animationController concepts section
+* "Why TickerProvider?" in animationController concepts section
-7. How to choose between AnimatedBuilder and AnimatedWidget.
+* How to choose between AnimatedBuilder and AnimatedWidget.
-8. Answer question: when to use a Tween, if you can just use upper and lower bound args for AnimationController?
+* Answer question: when to use a Tween, if you can just use upper and lower bound args for AnimationController?
   - when we need something other than a double?
+* Add margin-bottom to DartPads
+* Add diffs between each solution in the introduction section